groq/mlagility/docs/tools_user_guide.md

 - `benchit INPUT_SCRIPT`
 - `benchit benchmark INPUT_SCRIPT`

-You can leverage model hashes (see [Model Hashes](#model-hashes)) at build or benchmarking time in the following manner:
+You can leverage model hashes (see [Model Hashes](#model-hashes)) to filter which models in a script will be acted on, in the following manner:
   - `benchit benchmark example.py::hash_0` will only benchmark the model corresponding to `hash_0`.
   - You can also supply multiple hashes, for example `benchit benchmark example.py::hash_0,hash_1` will benchmark the models corresponding to both `hash_0` and `hash_1`.

 Available as an API argument:
 - `benchmark_script(input_script=...)`

+> See the [Model Hashes tutorial](https://github.com/groq/mlagility/blob/main/examples/cli/readme.md#model-hashes) for a detailed example of how to leverage model hash filtering.

 ### Search Directory